Harshityadav802/pneumonia-detection-project/readme.md

 ##  Model Architecture

-A simple CNN architecture is used:
+Resnet18 CNN model(ImageNet) is used.
-- Convolutional layers with ReLU activation and MaxPooling.
-- Fully Connected layers.
-- Sigmoid output for binary classification (Normal vs Pneumonia).
+BceWithlogitloss is for stop class imbalance.

 **Note**: The model expects 3-channel (RGB) images as input.